aws-samples/amazon-sagemaker-build-train-deploy/00_prepare_sagemaker_studio/README.md

 # Module 0: Prepare Amazon SageMaker Studio

-In this module, you will open Amazon SageMaker Studio and clone this GitHub repository in your SageMaker Studio environment.
+In this module, you will open SageMaker Studio and clone this GitHub repository in your SageMaker Studio environment.

-## Open Amazon SageMaker Studio
+## Open SageMaker Studio

 1. In the AWS Management Console, search for "SageMaker" and select Amazon SageMaker in the results.

 <img src="../images/module_00/aws_console_search_sm.png" alt="Search SageMaker" width="700px" />

-2. You’ll be taken to the Amazon SageMaker dashboard.
+2. You’ll be taken to the SageMaker console.
 Click on **Studio** in the left sidebar menu.
 The Get Started box on the right should show the name of the domain and default user profile.
 Select **Open Studio**.
 <img src="../images/module_00/studio_console.png" alt="Studio console" width="800px" />

-3. Amazon SageMaker Studio will load.
+3. SageMaker Studio will load.
 In this module (module 1), you will use a [JupyterLab space](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html), a private space within SageMaker Studio that manages the storage and compute resources needed to run the JupyterLab application.
 The JupyterLab application is a web-based interactive development environment (IDE) for notebooks, code, and data.
 Launch the JupyterLab application by clicking on the highlighted button under **Applications**, then choose **Create JupyterLab space**.

 <img src="../images/module_00/sagemaker_studio_home.png" alt="Studio interface" width="700px" />